leotrs/rsm/docs/source/tutorials/markup.rst

 ==========

 At the core of ReStructured Manuscripts is the RSM markup language.
-Inspired by popular languages such as Markdown, ReST, and LaTeX, RSM strives for simplicity and power.
+Inspired by popular languages such as Markdown, ReST, and LaTeX, RSM strives for simplicity, flexibility, and functionality.

 Every RSM manuscript starts with the string ``:manuscript:`` and ends with a double colon ``::``.
 The entire contents of the manuscript are placed within these delimiters.